mzattera/v4j/docs/005/index.md

 ![Slots](images/Slots Table.PNG)

-To exemplify this concept, we show how some common terms can be decomposed in slots;
+To exemplify this concept, I show how some common terms can be decomposed in slots;

 ```
 'daiin'